-Gains on the sale of the units are generally subject to individual or corporate income tax and to trade tax.
+Gains on the sale of the units, or if these are deemed to have been sold for tax purposes, are generally subject to individual or corporate income tax and to trade tax.
 When determining the capital gain for tax purposes, the gain must be reduced by the advance income estimates applied during the holding period.